 The fees you are charged

-You can find the average in the area you want to buy a home using Rightmove's house price index.
+You can find the average in the area you want to buy a home using Zoopla's house price calculator.

 When you buy a home you need to pay for a percentage of the price yourself either from your savings or your equity in your current home.